georgiaross/Personal-Projects/README.md

 # Personal-Projects
-Some small personal projects :)
+Some projects of mine and *some* code from the projects I've worked on with the Florida Institute for National Security.